cipriponta/RaspberryPi-Smart-Car/README.md

-# rpi-smart-car
+# RaspberryPi-Smart-CAr
-Bachelor Degree Project
+## Bachelor Degree Project

+### Tasks Backlog
+1. [X] Build the car and make it work
+2. [ ] Build a post for the camera
+3. [ ] Make the car go front, back, left and right using the keyboard